 “VCs would rather invest in a business venture with an average product and a strong management team than invest in a business with an excellent product with a weak management team.”

 So whenever a protégé ask me the secret of raising capital successfully, I reply; “Go and assemble a strong business team.”
 As simple as that answer may be, it’s the ultimate secret to raising capital and eventually becoming a billionaire.
-Who’s on your team?
+Who is on your team?
 This is a million dollar question that most entrepreneurs take for granted.
-So are you still interested in becoming a billionaire; then find a team that will work with you towards the actualization of your goal.
+So are you still interested in becoming a billionaire?
+Then find a team that will work with you towards the actualization of your goal.